davidmoten/chained/README.md

 Person b = a.copy().withName("anne").build();
 ```

-Of course you can do this without adding the static `copy` method too:
+Of course you can do this without adding the `copy` method too:

 ```java
 Person a = Person.name("fred").age(23).build();

 Person b = PersonBuilder.copy(a).withName("anne").build();
 ```
-c

 ### Providing the full class name of the generated classes